hjmsano/td-survey/README.md

 </script>
 ```

 TD Survey transmit values of the form to TreasureData by calling `trackEvent` method.
-The data is available in `td_survey_result` column in the specified table.
+The data is available in `survey_result` column in the specified table.
 This mechanism is not good at security so do not send PII or any sensitive information by this code.

 ## Special Thanks